Performing Members

 This is a list of Jonesborough Storytellers Guild currently available storytellers, with information about what, how, where, and to whom they like to tell.
 Click the name to see a performer’s biography and contact information.
 For revisions and updates, email Webmaster

-• Linda Poland Founder
+• Linda Poland Performing and Founding Member

 Linda Poland

 Founding Member Linda Poland, Jonesborough’s Resident Storyteller, also called “The Jonesborough Flame,” teaches storytelling at the John C. Campbell Folk School and is a founding member of the Jonesborough Storytellers’ Guild.
-Using her talents as a storyteller she was one of the first in the country to use of the art of storytelling when developing…
+Using her talents as a storyteller she was one of the first in the country to use of the art of storytelling when developing tours to share a town’s history.
+She has created award winning historical storytelling tour programs and directed Tennessee Humanities oral history projects throughout Tennessee and beyond.
+Because of these accomplishments she was officially honored in 1997 with the title of Resident Storyteller for…

 Read more: Linda Poland